pilotpirxie/visual-editor/README.md

 </p>

 # visual-editor
-Website editor built with React with predefined blocks and a drag and drop.
+Website editor built with React.
+Make a website in second with predefined blocks and drag and drop.

 ## Features
 * Drag and drop editor built with React